-- TO: Woodbridge Board of Education Policy CommitteeFROM: Jonathan S. Budd, Ph.D., SuperintendentDATE: April 1, 2022 - RE: April 5 Special Meeting: Proposed Revision of Policy 5118.1, "Homeless Students"
+TO: Woodbridge Bourd of Education FROM: Jonathan S. Budd, Ph.D., Superintendent DATE: May 13, 2022 RE: May 17 Regular Meeting: Policy Committee / Policies for Adoption:

+5118.1, "Homeless Students"

-Please find attached a proposed revision of Policy 5118.1 based on the current recommendations of the Connecticut Association of Boards of Education (CABE) related to the current and updated requirements of the Connecticut State Department of Education (CSDE) for the enrollment and education of homeless children and youths.
+On April 19, 2022, the Board accepted the attached proposed revised Policy 5118.1 for 30-Day Review; it is based on the current recommendations of the Connecticut Association of Boards of Education (CABE) related to the current and updated requirements of the Connecticut State Department of Education (CSDE) for the enrollment and education of homeless children and youths, and is brought forward to you now for adoption.
 The proposed changes are represented in red.